QMUL/github-actions-runner-docker/README.md

 where `X` is the number of runners.

+## Deleting stuck runners

+Runners should automatically clean up after themselves once stopped, but if a SIGKILL occurs, a container may get stuck in the "Offline" state.
+Should this happen, run the `./delete-offline-runners.sh` script with the required arguments.

 ## Useful commands

 * `docker image list` - view a list of built images